 I’m Hitomi, web developer from Japan.

-When I was 22, I was working as an ordinary office worker at an IT company.
-One day, a senior developer found me building macros in Excel with VBA to automate routine tasks.
-He was impressed and asked me if I wanted to join his developer team.
+I wasn’t a developer when I started working at an IT firm at the age of 22.
+But one day, I succeeded in automating my team’s routine Excel task by writing VBA code, and a senior developer saw it and asked me if I wanted to join his team.
 This is how I started my developer career without any prior experience or knowledge about IT.
 I served as a C#.NET programmer for several years there.

 In 2011, there was a severe natural disaster occurred in Japan.
-In the aftermath chaos I witnessed how SNS and the internet services stand out in such emergency situations.
-The experience made me wanting to be part of the creators, not only the users.
+In the aftermath chaos I witnessed how helpful SNS and the internet services can be in such emergent situation.
+The experience made me wanting to be part of the builders, not only the users.
 I steered my career into web development since then.

 I’ve been freelancing since 2014.
-There are countless websites I have participated as front-end or WordPress developer.
-I never make compromises and my clients are often happy with the speed and accuracy of my work, or the cleanliness of my source codes.
+There are countless websites I have participated as front-end or WordPress developer, etc. My clients are often happy with the speed and accuracy of my work, or the cleanliness of my source codes.

 I love playing the piano.
 I’ve been doing so since five years old and recently started writing pieces myself.

 I’m available for:

 I work from home in Japan.
 I usually communicate with my clients by emails and messaging apps.